-aligned_windows(pointwidth) Stores the request for an aligned windowing operation when the query is eventually materialized. arrow_insert(data_map[, merge]) Insert new data in the form (time, value) into their arrow_mser ((uata_map[, merge]) mapped streams using pyarrow tables. arrow_values() Return a pyarrow table of stream values based on the streamset parameters. clone() Returns a deep copy of the object. count([precise]) Compute the total number of points in the streams court ([product]) using filters. current() Returns the points of data in the streams closest to the current timestamp. earliest() Returns earliest points of data in streams using avail- able filters. filter ([start, end, collection, name, unit,]) Provides a new StreamSet instance containing stored query parameters and stream objects that match fil- tering criteria. index(value, [start, [stop]]) Raises ValueError if the value is not present. - insert(data_map[, merge]) Insert new data in the form (time, value) into their mapped streams. latest() Returns latest points of data in the streams using available filters. pin_versions([versions]) Saves the stream versions that future materializations should use. rows() Returns a materialized list of tuples where each tuple contains the points from each stream at a unique time. values() Returns a fully materialized list of lists for the stream values() • values/points values_iter() Must return context object which would then close server cursor onexit versions() Returns a dict of the stream versions. windows(width[, depth]) Stores the request for a windowing operation when the query is eventually materialized.
+aligned_windows(pointwidth) Stores the request for an aligned windowing operation when the query is eventually materialized. arrow_insert(data_map[, merge]) Insert new data in the form (time, value) into their mapped streams using pyarrow tables. arrow_to_arrow_table() Return a pyarrow table of data. arrow_to_dataframe([agg, name_callable]) Returns a Pandas DataFrame object indexed by time and using the values of a stream for each column. arrow_to_dict([agg, name_callable]) Returns a list of dicts for each time code with the appropriate stream data attached. arrow_to_numpy([agg]) Return a multidimensional array in the numpy format. arrow_to_polars([agg, name_callable]) Returns a Polars DataFrame object with time as a col- umn and the values of a stream for each additional column from an arrow table. arrow_to_series([agg, name_callable]) Returns a list of Pandas Series objects indexed by time arrow_values() Return a pyarrow table of stream values based on the streamset parameters. clone() Returns a deep copy of the object. count([precise]) Compute the total number of points in the streams using filters. current() Returns the points of data in the streams closest to the current timestamp. earliest() Returns earliest points of data in streams using avail- able filters. filter ([start, end, collection, name, unit,]) Provides a new StreamSet instance containing stored query parameters and stream objects that match fil- tering criteria. index(value, [start, [stop]]) Raises ValueError if the value is not present. insert(data_map[, merge]) Insert new data in the form (time, value) into their mapped streams. latest() Returns latest points of data in the streams using available filters. pin_versions([versions]) Saves the stream versions that future materializations should use. rows() Returns a materialized list of tuples where each tuple contains the points from each stream at a unique time. to_array([agg]) Returns a multidimensional numpy array (similar to a list of lists) containing point classes. to_csv(fobj[, dialect, fieldnames, agg,]) Saves stream data as a CSV file. to_dataframe([agg, name_callable]) Returns a Pandas DataFrame object indexed by time and using the values of a stream for each column. to_dict([agg, name_callable]) Returns a list of OrderedDict for each time code with the appropriate stream data attached. to_polars([agg, name_callable]) Returns a Polars DataFrame object with time as a col- umn and the values of a stream for each additional column. gg, Returns a list of Pandas Series objects indexed by name_callable]) time to_table([agg, name_callable]) Returns string representation of the data in tabular form using the tabulate library. values() Returns a fully materialized list of lists for the stream values/points values_iter() Must return context object which would then close API Reference server cursor onexit 6 versions() Returns a dict of the stream versions. windows(width[, depth]) Stores the request for a windowing operation when the query is eventually materialized.